SURGroup/UQpy/source/samplemethods.rst

 MCMC
 ----

 The goal of Markov Chain Monte Carlo is to draw samples from some probability distribution :math:`p(x)=\frac{\tilde{p}(x)}{Z}`, where :math:`\tilde{p}(x)` is known but :math:`Z` is hard to compute (this will often be the case when using Bayes' theorem for instance).
-In order to do this, the theory of a Markov chain, a stochastic model that describes a sequence of states in which the probability of a state depends only on the previous state, is combined with a Monte Carlo simulation method.
+In order to do this, the theory of a Markov chain, a stochastic model that describes a sequence of states in which the probability of a state depends only on the previous state, is combined with a Monte Carlo simulation method, see e.g. ([1]_, [2]_).
 More specifically, a Markov Chain is built and sampled from whose stationary distribution is the target distribution :math:`p(x)`.
 For instance, the Metropolis-Hastings (MH) algorithm goes as follows:

 * initialize with a seed sample :math:`x_{0}`
 * walk the chain: for :math:`k=0,...` do: